Ambitious brands need to do more than just get noticed - they need to get famous.

 4. History (Or the past is a foreign country, they do things differently there)

 Not so useful for challenger brands.
-If you're a challenger, history is not your strongest subject.
+If you're a challenger, history is unlikely to be your strongest subject.

-The past can however, help inspire a new brand identity if borrowed from, rather than based upon.
+The past can however, help inspire a new brand identity if borrowed from, rather than used to base the brand upon.
 The expert in this area is Steven Grasse, founder of Hendrick's Gin and Sailor Jerry Spiced Rum who's made a habit of creating new brands that appear to originate from specific eras in history.

 Hendrick's Gin, launched in 1999, appears to be authentically born in Victorian-era England, with visual cues such as the apothecary style bottle shape, dark brown glass, 'est. 1886' on the label, and illustrations and iconography synonymous with the era.